Coming Next: Christmas Fair, Sunday 14 December

 Saturday 19 – Sunday 20 September / Dydd Sadwrn 19 – Dydd Sul 20 Medi

-Welcome to Abergavenny Food Festival 2014.
-Last year ended on a high when the Festival was awarded 'Best Event in Wales' by the National Tourism Awards for Wales.
-So we've set the bar pretty high for 2014.
+2013 ended on a high when the Abergavenny Food Festival was awarded 'Best Event in Wales' by the National Tourism Awards for Wales – so we set the bar pretty high for 2014.

-For those of you who are new to the Festival, here's how it works.
-The five market venues in the centre of town are all accessed on a Stroller Ticket (wristband) with free entry to children under 16 if accompanied by an adult.
-Within these venues (outdoor and indoor) are over 200 carefully selected top-notch exhibitors, showcasing the best of Wales, The Marches and further afield.
+For those of you who were unable to attend, here's a quick summary of how it worked.
+The five market venues in the centre of town were all accessible on a Stroller Ticket (wristband) with free entry to children under 16 if accompanied by an adult.
+Within these venues (outdoor and indoor) were over 200 carefully selected top-notch exhibitors, showcasing the best of products, produce and culinary skills from Wales, The Marches and further afield.

-There's also a rolling programme of chef demonstrations in the Market Hall, a children's Food Academy at the Castle (sponsored by Organic Centre Wales), and plenty of other entertainment too.
-On the Saturday night we have our first ever Night Market with a brilliant collection of street food traders and as well as non-catering produce stalls; a magical place to eat, drink and hang out, and all accessed on your Stroller ticket.
+Wristband entry also gave access to a rolling programme of chef demonstrations in the Market Hall, a children's Food Academy at the Castle (sponsored this year by Organic Centre Wales), and plenty of other entertainment too.
+On the Saturday night we held our first ever Night Market with a brilliant collection of street food traders and as well as non-catering produce stalls; a magical place to eat, drink and hang out.

 The Abergavenny Food Festival is a social enterprise and is run on a not-for-profit basis.
 Its remit is to promote food growers and processors, cooks, campaigners artists and writers who in different ways celebrate the craft, diversity and culture of food.
 In doing so the organisation seeks to contribute to the regeneration of Abergavenny and the surrounding area and to bring benefits to the wider community.
 All funds raised (aside from a percentage set aside for the administration of the Festival) are reinvested into future events.